Find the therapist that best suits your needs.

 Jacklyn is a trauma-informed therapist who sees healing as a sacred journey.
 Drawing from her experience as campus clergy, she offers warm, hope-infused support to individuals and families.
 She specializes in supporting neurodivergent families (ADHD), the intersection of intergenerational trauma and the immigrant experience, and 12 Steps recovery work.
 Her practice integrates attachment work, spirituality and multicultural responsiveness and humility to empower clients toward agency, freedom and joy.

-• Jacklyn is a Licensed Mental Health Counselor Associate (LMHCA) and National Certified Counselor (NCC) based in Bellevue, WA with almost 20 years of experience raising and loving a neurodivergent family and a diverse background in non-profit campus ministry and local parent education and advocacy work.
+• I am a Licensed Mental Health Counselor Associate (LMHCA) and National Certified Counselor (NCC) based in Bellevue, WA with almost 20 years of experience raising and loving a neurodivergent family and a diverse background in non-profit campus ministry and local parent education and advocacy work.

-Born in the Philippines, raised in Canada and raising a family in the United States, Jacklyn understands the complexity of navigating a bicultural from an immigrant experience and the overwhelming feeling of unaddressed childhood emotional wounds from intergenerational trauma.
-As she's discovered, sometimes underlying the challenging family dynamics is undiagnosed neurodivergence.
+Born in the Philippines, raised in Canada, and raising a family in the United States, I understand the complexity of navigating bicultural immigrant experience and the overwhelming feeling of unaddressed childhood emotional wounds from intergenerational trauma.
+As I’ve discovered, sometimes underlying the challenging family dynamics is undiagnosed neurodivergence.

-As a parent to neurodivergent children who received a lot of help along the way, Jacklyn has a passion for supporting tired parents find the confidence and skills to love and raise their kids.
-Jacklyn also has special interest in helping clients explore existential questions, and if desired, attune to how the spiritual dimension of life can be a source of hope in your healing.
+As a parent to neurodivergent children who received a lot of help along the way, I have a passion for supporting tired parents in finding the confidence and skills to love and raise their kids.
+I also have special interest in helping clients explore existential questions, and if desired, attune to how the spiritual dimension of life can be a source of hope in your healing.

-Her approach to counseling is a firm belief that healing begins with safe, loving attunement with another person and with oneself.
-As your therapist, Jacklyn brings a warm and engaging approach, infused with humor and a dose of seriousness.
-She honors the sacred trust a client offers when they share their deepest hurts and longings.
-Jacklyn is committed to creating a compassionate and non-judgmental space, being an empathetic witness to your life story, and working with you to discover new insights, perspectives, skills and ways of being to help you live a more abundant life.
+My approach to counseling is a firm belief that healing begins with safe, loving attunement with another person and with oneself.
+As your therapist, I bring a warm and engaging approach, infused with humor and a dose of seriousness.
+I honor the sacred trust a client offers when they share their deepest hurts and longings.
+I’m committed to creating a compassionate and non-judgmental space, being an empathetic witness to your life story, and working with you to discover new insights, perspectives, skills and ways of being to help you live a more abundant life.

 Education & Training